ges0909/best-practices/best-practices.md

 ## What is Spring Boot

-[Spring Boot](https://spring.io/projects/spring-boot) is your friend.
-It eases the usage of Spring radically.
+[Spring Boot](https://spring.io/projects/spring-boot) is based on the _Spring Framework_.
+It is your friend because it eases the usage of Spring radically.

+Spring Boot ensures that you get library versions that are guaranteed to work together without problems.

+Further it auto-configures you application depending on what is on your _classpath_.
+It prefers _Java_ configuration against the stupid XML configuration of the Spring Framework.

+And it brings an embedded server freeing you from the burden  to deploy your application to any server.
+Just run "`java -jar <application>.jar`" and your server application starts magi

 ---